Hangover: Society and culture

 A somewhat dated French idiomatic expression for hangover is "mal aux cheveux", literally "sore hair" (or "[even] my hair hurts").
 Some terms for 'hangover' are derived from names for liquor, for example, in Chile a hangover is known as a caña from a Spanish slang term for a glass of beer.
 Similar is the Irish 'brown bottle flu' derived from the type of bottle common to beer.
+In German, the hangover is known as a "Kater", literally a tomcat.
+The most likely origin of the term is a pun on catarrh.
+Nowadays, "Kater" often is understood literally, resulting in cat motifs as depictions of hangovers.

 Alcohol hangover has considerable economic consequences.
-A British study found that alcohol use accounted for 3.3 billion (USD) in lost wages each year, as a result of work missed because of hangovers.
-In Canada 1.4 billion (USD) is lost each year because of decreased occupational productivity caused by hangover-like symptoms.
 In Finland, a country with a population of 5 million persons, over 1 million workdays are lost each year because of hangovers.
 The average annual opportunity cost due to hangovers are estimated as 2000 (USD) per working adult.
 The socioeconomic implications of an alcohol hangover include workplace absenteeism, impaired job performance, reduced productivity and poor academic achievement.
 Potentially dangerous daily activities such as driving a car or operating heavy machinery are also negatively influenced.

 In mid-2017, it was reported that one company in the UK allows sick days when hung over.

 As of 2019, South Korea's 'hangover-cure product' market, which comes in various formulations such as beverages, pills, and jelly, is a 250 billion won (US$213 million) industry.